proxpero/proxpero.github.io/_posts/2017-1-17-Endgame-part1-Introduction.md

   3. A `Position` stores a `Board` as well as turn information, castling rights, the en passant square, and other things.
 A `Position` can serialize itself into an [FEN]() and back.
   4. It's not totally correct to say that a `Game` is a collection of `Position`s, but it's not far off either, one position for each move in the game.
 A `Game` also stores player data, the date, the outcome, etc. The `Game` provides the public interface for all the logic in the framework.

 There are several other objects, but these form the backbone.
 One of the design principles is that computations happen at the lowest level possible.
-For example, the `board` can say whether a king is being attacked, because it has all the necessary information, whereas a `bitboard` doesn't have enough information.
-But a `board` can't say whether a move is valid or not because it doesn't have turn information, so that responsibility goes to the `position`.
+For example, the `board` can know whether a king is being attacked, because it has all the necessary information, whereas a `bitboard` couldn't tell any two pieces apart.
+But a `board` can't say whether a move is valid or not because it doesn't have `turn` information, so that responsibility goes to the `position`.
+And so on.

 Next time, let's take a closer look at the `Bitboard` struct.